Minisforum Venus UN100D mini PC review

 The Minisforum UN100D offers a much more affordable price point, starting at around $200, aimed at those who want a NUC but don’t need it to embarrass any desktop systems nearby.

-This PC, using the Intel N100 processor and DDR5 memory, is at the low end of the Intel platform spectrum, and performance expectations should be adjusted accordingly.
+Like many of the best mini PC units at this price, using the Intel N100 processor and DDR5 memory, it's at the low end of the Intel platform spectrum, and performance expectations should be adjusted accordingly.

 That said, this system comes with up to 16GB of RAM and 512GB of storage, and it can be upgraded relatively easily to 1TB or 2TB in minutes.